 Alkaline hydrolysis (also known as resomation and aqua cremation) is a water-based dissolution process that uses heat, pressure, and alkali chemicals to gently break a human body down into chemical compounds.
 Once the process is complete, remaining bone fragments are allowed to cool and then processed into cremated ashes.
 These are then returned to the family in an urn.

 This process uses less fuel and energy (and emits fewer emissions) than flame cremation.
-Though this environmentally-friendly cremation alternative is only currently available in a few states, it’s quickly becoming a viable option for those looking to leave a smaller carbon footprint.
+Though this environmentally-friendly cremation alternative is only currently available in a few states, it’s quickly becoming a viable option for those looking to leave a smaller carbon footprint by selecting this alternative to cremation or burial.

 Alkaline hydrolysis prices vary (based on the location and services provided), however, the overall cost is similar to that of flame-based cremation.

-Human composting is just one of the latest natural disposition methods for the deceased.
+Human composting is just one of the latest natural alternatives to cremation for the deceased.
 Recently signed into law in the state of Washington, human composting uses “organic reduction” to convert a human body into soil.

 The body is first covered with natural materials (such as straw and wood chips) and the resulting microbial activity breaks it down into clean, odorless soil that’s free of pollutants and toxins.